 Potential risks when drinking alcohol on Mounjaro

-- Impact on Calorie Intake: Many alcoholic drinks are high in calories — one unit of alcohol contains around 60kcal, about the same as a rich tea biscuit.
+- Impact on calorie intake: Many alcoholic drinks are high in calories.
+One unit of alcohol contains around 60kcal, roughly the same as a bourbon biscuit.
 Alcohol may also influence food choices both during and after drinking, often leading to higher-calorie, lower-nutrient options that can impact weight management.

 Here are some practical tips: